kirasok/fuse-archive.yazi/README.md

 ### Support MacOS

-This plugin supports MacOS, but you need to install `fuse3` and `macfuse` first.
+This plugin supports MacOS, but you need to install `macfuse` instead of `fuse3`.

 ## Requirements